 The analytical framework used for the analysis is based on three streams of knowledge: Science and Technology Studies (STS); Science and Innovation Policy Studies; and the Economics of Innovation.

 STS are usually focused on how “social actors understand and use technologies” (pg.
 6) but not on how it impacts people’s lives.
 And when they do they are usually focused on middle-class technology consumption in rich countries with almost no reference to developing countries.
 Some STS studies focus on so-called horizontal inequalities (gender, race, etc.) which are usually culturally defined.
 Our editors pick the STI concept of “technological project” which envisages the existence of local champions who promote some specific technology and interact with the local environment at various levels.
 The assumptions here is that technology, society, and inequality evolve together; that technology projects are inherently distributional; and that the distributional aspects of technology projects are open to choice, and not cast in stone

 Inequality is not part of mainstream research on Science and Innovation Policy Studies.
 It is usually assumed that by default innovation propels economic growth.
-Inequality issues are dealt with by unrelated and specific redistributional policies that can help spread the wealth it creates.
+Inequality issues are dealt with by unrelated and specific redistribution policies that can help spread the wealth it creates.
 However, new approaches to the problem seem to suggest that innovation policies tend to increase inequality unless they purposely designed to do otherwise.
 The empirical evidence on this is weak at best.
-And one of the objectives of the boolk is to furnish some new evidence on this.
+And one of the objectives of the book is to furnish some new evidence on this.
 In any event, it seems clear that we need to start looking beyond innovation alone and bring into the picture other regulatory areas.